retailcrm/service-bundle/Resources/doc/Security.md

 ```

 The <code>#[CurrentUser]</code> can only be used in controller arguments to retrieve the authenticated user.
 In services, you would use getUser().

+See the [manual](https://symfony.com/doc/6.0/security.html) for more information.

+> If you set the parameter stateless: false, then during an active session the login will be made on the basis of the data deserialized from the session storage